-The Trump administration’s release of over 60,000 pages of unredacted JFK assassination documents has sparked a major privacy controversy.
+The more than 60,000 pages of unredacted JFK assassination documents released by the Trump administration have created a major privacy stir.

-Among the classified files, Social Security numbers and other personal details of hundreds of individuals – including former congressional staffers, intelligence analysts, and federal contractors – were inadvertently made public.
+Among the documents inadvertently made public were the Social Security numbers and other personal data of hundreds of individuals, including former congressional staffers, intelligence analysts and federal contractors.

 What Happened?